xocite/plktio/src/posts/2019/July/integrating-nitrokey-into-your-workflow.md

 ---
 path: "/writing/integrating-nitrokey"
 date: "2019-07-30"
+updated: "2019-08-09"
-title: "(WIP) Integrating Nitrokey into your workflow"
+title: "Configuring and integrating Nitrokey into your workflow"
 commentary: false
-attract: "Using Nitrokey to manage your SSH keys."
+attract: "A quick guide on the venerable Nitrokey."
 ---
-*Keywords: ssh-agent, ssh-forwarding, yubikey, nitrokey*
+*Keywords: ssh-agent, gpg-agent, pcsc, nitrokey*

-*This is a work in progress document.*

 I recently collected a new [Nitrokey Pro](https://www.nitrokey.com/).
-This post explains how I integrated it into my authentication flow.
+This post explains how I configured it and integrated it into my authentication flow.

 # Before connecting the Nitrokey
 The Nitrokey supports the OpenPGP standard so you'll be mainly interacting with it using GPG.
 On Gentoo Linux, you'll need gnupg with the +smartcard and +usb USE flags enabled.

-`# echo "app-crypt/gnupg usb smartcard" >> /etc/portage/package.use/gnupg`
+`# echo "app-crypt/gnupg smartcard usb" >> /etc/portage/package.use/gnupg`

 Next, we'll install the required packages.